Quick View of What You'll Find on This Page

 Cardboard

-Pet owners know this first hand – cardboard boxes are a favourite napping spot for cats and small dogs.
+Pet owners know this firsthand—cardboard boxes are a favourite napping spot for cats and small dogs.
 Even just letting them play with boxes before recycling them provides hours of stimulation for them.
 Just the box alone is good enough for many pets, but adding a towel or blanket can make the box even more attractive.

 Cardboard tubes from toilet tissue, paper towels, and gift wrap are also ideal craft supplies.
 Upcycling the tubes into play binoculars for children is a fun activity.
-You can also fill them with trinkets and wrap them with fabric or paper for holiday crackers.
-Toilet tissue tubes can further be upcycled into fire starters for a fireplace or fire pit.
+You can also fill them with trinkets and wrap them with fabric or paper for Christmas crackers.

 Plastic Bottles